dmccreary/dmccreary/docs/nosql.md

 [Making Sense of NoSQL (Manning Site)](https://www.manning.com/books/making-sense-of-nosql)

-This is a book I wrote with Ann Kelly.
-It got very good reviews and I feel that the patterns we identified in this book will be relevant for many years to come.
+This is a book I wrote on database selection with Ann Kelly.
+It got good reviews and I feel that the patterns we identified in this book will be relevant for many years to come.
+I am most proud of Chapter 12 that shows how to use the CMU SEI [Architectural Tradeoff Analysis Process (ATAM)](https://en.wikipedia.org/wiki/Architecture_tradeoff_analysis_method) to perform objective matching between a business challenge and a database architecture.

 ## Chapters: